Selling Your Home in California: Legal Aspects You Need to Know

 - Be clear when you talk.
 Keep everyone up to date and take care of problems quickly to avoid delays.

-If buyers are careful with these tasks, they can close the deal without any problems, even if asbestos is involved.
+If buyers are careful with these tasks, they can close the deal without problems, even if asbestos is involved.

 Frequently Asked Questions